Spappz/VTT-Tooler-Suite/Foundry Spell Tooler/README.md

 # Foundry Spell Tooler

 ### About
-This script converts spells from [Foundry VTT](https://foundryvtt.com/) [`dnd5e`](https://gitlab.com/foundrynet/dnd5e) compendia to the [5etools' homebrew](https://github.com/TheGiddyLimit/homebrew) schema.
+This script converts spells from [Foundry VTT](https://foundryvtt.com/) [`dnd5e`](https://gitlab.com/foundrynet/dnd5e) compendia to [5etools' homebrew](https://github.com/TheGiddyLimit/homebrew) schema.
 This script is designed to automate the *bulk* process, and it will almost certainly require manual correction afterwards (see below).

 ### How to use
 Place this file in the same directory as your compendium file (e.g. `spells.db`).
-On Windows, right-click this script and select 'Run'.
-On Mac OS and Linux, you will probably have to install [Powershell](https://github.com/powershell/powershell) and run it via command line.
+On Windows, right-click this script and select 'Run with PowerShell'.
+On Mac OS and Linux, you will probably have to install [PowerShell](https://github.com/powershell/powershell) and run it via command line.

 A file named `# BREW.json` will be created in this same directory.
 Make corrections as appropriate and you should be sorted!

-Knowledge of the [5etools' schema](https://github.com/TheGiddyLimit/TheGiddyLimit.github.io/tree/master/test/schema) is strongly advised.
+Knowledge of [5etools' schema](https://github.com/TheGiddyLimit/TheGiddyLimit.github.io/tree/master/test/schema) is strongly advised.
 Proficiency in basic regex is very helpful for clean-up!

 ### Settings
 The following settings can (and should) be set by editing the script.
 They're found at the top.